javascript-obfuscator/javascript-obfuscator/README.md

 Allows to select a type of the wrappers that are appending by the `stringArrayWrappersCount` option.

 Available values:
-* `'variable'`: appends variable wrappers.
+* `'variable'`: appends variable wrappers at the top of each scope.
 Fast performance.
-* `'function'`: appends function wrappers.
-Slower performance than with `variable` but provides more strict obfuscation
+* `'function'`: appends function wrappers at random positions inside each scope.
+Slower performance than with `variable` but provides more strict obfuscation.

 Highly recommended to use `function` wrappers for higher obfuscation when a performance loss doesn't have a high impact on an obfuscated application.